dashed-slug/wallets/readme.txt

 - view past transactions: `wallets_transactions`.

 These shortcodes render [knockout.js](http://knockoutjs.com/)-enabled forms.
+The forms only show to users who have the necessary capabilities assigned.

 = I don't like the built-in forms.
 Can I provide my own? =